In the UK, around 40 to 50 new cases of retinoblastoma are diagnosed each year, making it one of the rarest forms of childhood cancer.

-- A white reflex: A white reflexion can be seen in a photograph where the flash has been used.
-Often one eye will have "red eye" which is normal but the other eye may look white, yellow or orange.
+A white pupil or reflection A white reflection or pupil may be seen in a photograph where a flash has been used.
+Often, one eye will have the normal ‘red eye’, but the other may look white, yellow or orange.
 This may be seen in just one or many photographs of the child.

-- Red, sore or swollen eye without infection: A child's eye may become very red and enflamed for no reason.
+A red, sore or swollen eye without infection A child's eye may become very red and enflamed for no reason.
 This symptom is usually accompanied by one or more of the other signs outlined here.

-- Deterioration in vision: A child may have deterioration in their vision or they may have had poor vision from birth.
-You may notice that your child does not focus or fix & follow as well as other children or babies of the same age.
+Deterioration in vision A child’s vision may deteriorate over time or they may have had poor vision from birth.
+You may notice that your child does not focus or ‘fix and follow’ as well as other children or babies of the same age.

 Many of the signs mentioned above may also be signs of less severe condition, so if you notice any of the signs above, get your child checked quickly, if only to rule out retinoblastoma and give you peace of mind.

 Retinoblastoma has one of the best cure rates of all the childhood cancers.
 In the UK, around 98 per cent of children will survive, but early diagnosis really is important.

 The priority of retinoblastoma treatment is to safeguard the life of the child, then to preserve vision and minimise any side effects or complications.

 The exact course of treatment will depend on the individual case and will be decided by the Ophthalmologist, often in consultation with a paediatric Oncologist.
 Treatment options include cryotherapy, laser therapy, chemotherapy and enucleation, which is removal of the eye.

 For further information about Retinoblastoma visit www.chect.org.uk.

 Find out if you’re entitled to a free NHS-funded Eye Test and optical vouchers.Do I qualify?